Mario10100MC/Hackintosh-E571-32JB-EFI/README.md

 **Note: All of the EFIs are modified from the Olarila EFIs** - https://olarila.com

 EFI in Order
+EDIT:

+**HS-CLVR** - High Sierra EFI(wifi driver not included, although horndis is included for installing the driver with a phone)

 **BS-OC** - Big Sur/Catalina(Opencore) **The Recomended EFI**
 ```